huggingface/blog/falcon-180b.md

 ## What is Falcon-180B?

+Falcon 180B is a model released by [TII](https://falconllm.tii.ae/) that follows previous releases in the Falcon family.

 Architecture-wise, Falcon 180B is a scaled-up version of [Falcon 40B](https://huggingface.co/tiiuae/falcon-40b) and builds on its innovations such as multiquery attention for improved scalability.
 We recommend reviewing the [initial blog post](https://huggingface.co/blog/falcon) introducing Falcon to dive into the architecture.
 Falcon 180B was trained on 3.5 trillion tokens on up to 4096 GPUs simultaneously, using Amazon SageMaker for a total of ~7,000,000 GPU hours.
 This means Falcon 180B is 2.5 times larger than Llama 2 and was trained with 4x more compute.

 The dataset for Falcon 180B consists predominantly of web data from [RefinedWeb](https://arxiv.org/abs/2306.01116) (\~85%).
 In addition, it has been trained on a mix of curated data such as conversations, technical papers, and a small fraction of code (\~3%).
 This pretraining dataset is big enough that even 3.5 trillion tokens constitute less than an epoch.